-A high-yield savings accounts typically earn annual percentage yields (APYs) that are much higher than standard savings account—up to 25 times the national average.
-Online banks typically provide the best high-interest savings accounts.
-Savers who aren’t adverse to internet banks can stand to earn the highest interest rates on savings accounts can offer.
+High-yield savings accounts typically earn annual percentage yields (APYs) that are much higher than standard savings accounts—up to 25 times the national average.
+Since online banks offer the highest interest rates on savings accounts, savers who aren’t adverse to internet banks will get the best high-interest savings accounts available.

 High-yield savings accounts are some of the best savings accounts available because of their robust interest rates and fewer account costs.
 For example, CIT Bank offers a high-interest savings account that earns an APY of 1.75% or more.
 Although it’s an online bank, it requires only a minimum deposit of $100 and has no monthly maintenance fees.